What's New in Visual Studio 2017

-- Cross-platform development Seamlessly deliver software to any targeted platform.
+- Cross-platform development.
+Seamlessly deliver software to any targeted platform.
 Extend DevOps processes to SQL Server through Redgate Data Tools and safely automate database deployments from Visual Studio.
-Develop and release multiplatform games by using Visual Studio Tools for Unity.
 Or, use .NET Core to write apps and libraries that run unmodified across Windows, Linux, and macOS operating systems.
 (And new in 15.3: Get side-by-side support for .NET Core 2.0 SDKs.)

 A new setup experience